 With the increase in access to critical information, the need to secure the data and data channels has grown exponentially.
 For many, this requirement is driven by industry compliance standards, but all sectors should have an unwavering focus on data security and protecting sensitive information.

 Successful API integrations, management, and security are critical to ensuring your sensitive data doesn’t become a headline.
 A secure management system is also fundamental in creating a high-maturity API ecosystem.

-We invite you to contact Zennify to discuss your API security integration opportunities with our wall-to-wall trusted security integration advisors and allow us the opportunity to detail how the use of MuleSoft Anypoint Platform and Anypoint Security can be a tool in your toolbox to securely manage your APIs so you can have peace of mind as you deploy and integrate your core business with the growing API world.
+MuleSoft Anypoint Security is a valuable tool to securely manage your APIs — giving you peace of mind as you deploy and integrate your core business with the growing API world.